guptaNswati/-fh_team04-project02/README.txt

 			containing both Color and Player components.
    Player.java		An Enumeration of the two player ( colors )
 			(WHITE and BLACK )
+   SimpleBoardRender.java
+   			A playable console-based version of the game.
    Square.java		A helper class representing a position on a
 			Kamisado board ( for location items on a board like an available move and Piece location.

 * websocket endpoint and associated classes

+kamisado default package (GUI components) BoardPieces.java	A class that loads the piece images into JLabels Colors.java		A class that sets the colors for the squares on the board GameWindow.java	A class that displays the game board and pieces on the screen and allows users to play the game
+   KamisadoBoard.java	An older version of GameWindow.java
+   KBoard.java		A class that sets the pieces on the board Main Menu.java	A class that loads up the main menu when run PanelSquare.java	A class that extends JPanel by gibing it an x and y game board coordinate Symbols.ja		A class that loads the colorbline mode symbols into JLabels

 kamisado.websocket.server package: